sphinx-contrib/youtube/docs/usage.rst

 Demo
 ----

-This module provides support for including YouTube and Vimeo videos in Sphinx :code:`rst` documents.
+This module provides support for including YouTube, Vimeo and PeerTube videos in Sphinx :code:`rst` documents.

-This module defines directives, :code:`youtube` and :code:`vimeo` which insert videos from the respective platforms.
+This module defines directives, :code:`youtube`, :code:`vimeo` :code:`peertube` which insert videos from the respective platforms.
 They take a single, required argument, wich is the video ID:

 .. code-block:: rst